teresa-m/training-material/topics/community/tutorials/community-lab/tutorial.md

 For the org instance, this tutorial will be updated later.
 You can use the [pull request done for the biodiversity lab](https://github.com/galaxyproject/usegalaxy-playbook/pull/427) as a reference.

+For the australian instance, this tutorial will be updated later.
+You can use the [pull request done for the biodiversity lab](https://github.com/usegalaxy-au/infrastructure/issues/2786#issuecomment-3330995427) as a reference.

 # Conclusion